-Board committees
+Other Board committees

-The Board, in order to discharge its duties effectively and efficiently, has set up specialized committees to analyze specific issues and advise it.
+The Board, in order to discharge its duties effectively and efficiently, has set up specialized committees to analyze specific issues and provide relevant advice.
 Without prejudice to its right to set up other committees, the Board has established the:

-Audit and Risk Committee, entirely comprised of independent directors;

-Remuneration Committee, entirely comprised of independent directors;
+- · Audit and Risk Committee, comprised entirely of independent directors - · Remuneration Committee, comprised entirely of independent directors

-Nominations Committee, comprising of two independent directors and chaired by the Chairman of the Board, who is a non-executive director.
+Nomination Committee, comprised of two independent directors and chaired by the Chairman of the Board, who is a non-executive director

-The Board ensures that each committee, as a whole, has a balanced composition and has the necessary independence, skills, knowledge, experience, and capacity to execute its duties effectively.
+The Board ensures that each committee has a balanced composition and has the necessary independence, skills, knowledge, experience and capacity to execute its duties effectively.